Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

 * How to use the network module :
     - Import it : "import network"
-    - Create a network instance, specifying its identifier, its shape with a list of numbers, and the activation function :
+    - Create a network instance, specifying its identifier, its shape with a list of numbers, the activation function, and the output regulation function :
     	- The first and last number of the list will always respectively describe the input and output layers of the created network.
         - There are 3 possible activation functions : sigmoid, relu, and tanh
     - Train your network, specifying your hyper-parameters, using "net.SGD(training_data, epochs, mini_batch_size, learning_rate, test_data, dropout_value)"